neuralline/cyre/README.md

 action-on-call
 ```

-> Cyre is a sophisticated event management system that provides reactive networking throughout your application.
-At its core is the Q.U.A.N.T.U.M.
-TimeKeeper, evolved from the original Quantum-Inception clock (2016) to now power precise event timing and management with an advanced breathing system for natural rate limiting and system protection.
+> CYRE is a sophisticated reactive event management system with a unique channel-based architecture.
+It's designed for 24/7 operation with advanced protection mechanisms, adaptive rate limiting through a "Breath system," and comprehensive middleware support.
+Evolved from the original Quantum-Inception clock (2016)

 ## Installation